WGLab/biocluster/09 Remote management.md

 to `extend-compute.xml` and then reinstall the compute nodes.
 Then everything returns normal.

-This is no longer necessary as of Rocks 6.1.1, since OpenIMPI is installed in compute node by default.
+This is no longer necessary as of Rocks 6.1.1, since OpenIPMI is installed in compute node by default.